|

 Fraser: Ah.
 So you did.

 Agent Goodfellow: We’ve been closing in on some of the sweatshops.
 Gerome called and wanted us to meet him down in the projects.
 Cloak and dagger all of a sudden.
 But he’s always been a square guy.
 So we go.
-Six guys with guns waiting for us.
+Six guys with guns waiting

 Fraser: And you’re sure it was Mr. Laferette who betrayed you?